-Based on standards from the University of Utah School of Medicine, Rural Health Scholars focuses on several areas to best prepare students for a career in health care.
-Students should seek specific advice from RHS staff regarding timing, hours, and how to make each experience meaningful.
+Based on standards from the University of Utah School of Medicine, Utah Health Scholars focuses on several areas to best prepare students for a career in healthcare.
+Students should seek specific advice from UHS staff regarding timing, hours, and how to make each experience meaningful.

 Students are expected to know a great deal about the healthcare profession prior to applying to a graduate program.
-One of the best ways to experience first-hand the life of a healthcare provider is to shadow one!
-Rural Health Scholars assist students in how to find a provider to shadow and get the most out of this experience.
+One of the best ways to experience first-hand the life of a health care provider is to shadow one!
+Utah Health Scholars assist students in how to find a provider to shadow and get the most out of this experience.
 Through a direct partnership with Intermountain Healthcare, students in the program are given direct access to local physicians, PAs, dentists, podiatrists, nurses and others.

 Depending on a student’s interest and graduate school selection, undergraduate research can be a great way to learn more about the science behind medicine.
 Cures for disease, new medications, and new discoveries about the human body are all possible through scientific research.
 To gain research experience, students are connected with faculty on campus or spend time at different universities across the United States during the summer.
 Students are encouraged to seek research outside of a class that clearly follows the scientific method.